ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 let () = table 10;;
 ```

-And here is a `while` loop, used to write a function to calculate the power of
+Here is a `while` loop, used to write a function to calculate the power of
 two larger or equal to a given number:

 ```ocamltop